Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Brush Effectively Twice Daily

 Use a soft-bristled toothbrush and fluoride toothpaste.
 Brush for at least two minutes, paying particular attention to the gumline where plaque tends to accumulate.
-An electric toothbrush may be helpful — our guide to the best tools for home dental care can help you choose.
+An electric toothbrush may be helpful for some individuals.

 Clean Between Your Teeth Daily